-Reggie Scanlan‘s career has been defined by his thirty-three years playing bass in The Radiators – the longest running rock act in the history of New Orleans – but his resume is far deeper.
-Scanlan spent much of the 1970’s in the bands of legends such as James Booker and Professor Longhair.
+Reggie Scanlan’s career has been defined by his thirty-three years playing bass in The Radiators – the longest running rock act in the history of New Orleans – but his résumé is far deeper; Scanlan spent much of the 1970’s in the bands of legends James Booker, Professor Longhair, and Earl King.

 Jake Eckert was the lead guitarist in the Dirty Dozen Brass Band.
 While living in Los Angeles he played in the band New Soul Underground along with jazz great Larry Carlton.
 He has performed with some of the biggest names in the business, including Warren Haynes, Dr. John, Allen Toussaint, and Dave Matthews.

-CR Gruver is a classically trained pianist who immersed himself in New Orleans piano style after touring with nationally known bands such as The Meters Experience, Outformation, and singer/songwriter Angie Aparo.
-Since moving to New Orleans he has become a well-regarded sideman adept at James Booker-style piano and the swelling B-3 stylings of Art Neville.
+CR Gruver is a classically trained pianist who immersed himself in New Orleans piano styles after touring with national bands such as Outformation and singer/songwriter Angie Aparo.
+Adept at James Booker-style piano and the swelling B-3 stylings of Art Neville, Gruver has also become a well-regarded sideman for Leo Nocentelli of The Meters.

 Jeff Watkins is an accomplished sax player, engineer and producer.
-He played all over the world leading James Brown’s band for 12 years, including the induction into the Rock’n’Roll Hall of Fame.
-After Brown’s passing, he worked for six years with Joss Stone as her producer, engineer and band-leader before joining The Suspects full-time.
+He spent twelve years leading the James Brown Band, including Brown’s induction into the Rock’n’Roll Hall of Fame.
+He also worked for six years with Joss Stone as her producer, engineer, and bandleader.

 Photos © Denise Pilar Yver 2013